HabitRPG/habitica-android/README.md

 ##### [View Releases](https://github.com/HabitRPG/habitrpg-android/releases)

-If you Watch this repository, GitHub will send you an email every time I publish an update.
+If you Watch this repository, GitHub will send you an email every time we publish an update.

 ## Contributing